 Well, the way you put it makes sense.
 Since you are a criminal the guards won't be fair and assume you are responsible for other crimes.

 Tracking being stolen by instance is certainly a feature request, not a bug.

 Tracking soulgem stolen status differently based on the contained soul may be worth considering though.
 So stealing the Winged Twilight grand soulgem will cause only one Winged Twilight grand soulgem confiscation.

-#6 Updated by R. D. over 1 year ago
+#6 Updated by R. D. almost 2 years ago

 Right, and sorry, I think I didn't understand you correctly at first.
 When you said

 why would a guard know that you were responsible for stealing a different item before.